Beaufighter Mk.VI & TF.Mk.X Cockpit

 The next task will be fitting the parts to the Revell fuselage.
 You will need to grind or sand down the detail on the kit fuselage interior, and test fit the resin cockpit carefully before commencing assembly.

 Once that is done though, with only 17 parts, assembly of the cleaned-up cockpit components should be pretty straightforward.
-Your biggest decision factor might be your painting strategy might be your biggest decision factor.
+Your biggest decision factor might be your painting strategy.

 Model Monkey's 1/32 scale Beaufighter cockpit will transform the front end of your Revell kit.